DINA-Web/guidelines/DINA-Web-UI-Guidelines.md

 --------------------------------

-The goal of these guidelines is to help to create a visually and uniform set of DINA modules with consistently working user interfaces, so that users are not surprised or confused when transitioning between modules.
+The goal of these guidelines is to help to create a visually uniform set of DINA modules with consistently working user interfaces, so that users are not surprised or confused when transitioning between modules.

 Guidelines can be used in various settings, such as:

-*   web applications on both desktop and mobile devices
+*   Web applications on both desktop and mobile devices
-*   console applications
+*   Console applications
-*   printed publications (part on visual style)
+*   Printed publications (part on visual style)
-*   documentation
+*   Documentation

 ## Accessibility